Mississippi Valley State University logo

 1997

-Successfully avoided a merger with another institution, remaining a separate entity.
+Successfully avoids a merger with another institution, maintaining its separate entity.

 2017

-Dr. Jerryl Briggs was officially named the university's eighth president.
+Dr. Jerryl Briggs officially named the university's eighth president.

 Leadership